 Unfortunately there are no nerve endings inside a joint, so the early stages of arthritis cannot be felt.
 Hence any minor damages to the joint surface will remain unnoticed.
 Radiographic images can sometimes show suspicious signs at this stage.
 In the later stage, when most of the cartilage is worn of and bone 'scratches' on bone, the joint will get inflamed, resulting in swelling, warmth and pain.
 This is the stage when the patient usually seeks medical advice.

-A thorough physical exam, preferably by an orthopedic surgeon, and radiographic images, preferably of both sides for comparison (knees in standing position), can reveal the stage of the arthritis.
-Based on this, treatment options can be discussed and often initiated immediately.
+A thorough physical exam by consultant orthopedic surgeon Dr. Alf Neuhaus, and radiographic images of both sides for comparison (knees in standing position), will reveal the stage of the arthritis.
+Based on this, Dr. Alf Neuhaus will discuss the available treatment options with you and, if aplicable, initiate them immediately.

-Keeping a healthy diet and weight as well as an adequate balance between exercises and rests is indispensible at any stage of arthritis.
-A physiotherapist can advise on appropriate exercises to keep the affected joint(s) going without overloading them.
+Keeping a healthy diet and weight as well as an adequate balance between exercises and rests is indispensable at any stage of arthritis.
+Our UK trained physiotherapist would advise on appropriate exercises to keep the affected joint(s) going without overloading them.
 Massage therapist can reduce the swelling by applying lymph drainage.
 Gentle sport activities like using an exercise bike, swimming, yoga or Tai Chi can be performed even at a more advanced age.
 Excessive running (tennis, squash, etc.) should be avoided.
 Anti-inflammatory medication, as tablet and/ or as creams applied locally, can help to reduce the inflammation and swelling.
-Painkillers should might be needed if the pain affects even at rest/ night, but caution has to be applied as they mask the symptoms and give the false impression of improvement.
+Painkillers might be needed if the pain effects you even at rest or at night, but caution has to be applied as they mask the symptoms and might give you the false impression of improvement.

-An orthopedic surgeon can also inject the joint with cortisone, which has an almost immediate effect on the inflammation and therefore the pain.
-The injection of the joint with hyaluronic acid, a joint lubricant, can also help but only in the early to moderate stages.
-In the later stages, when the cartilage cushion is practically gone, the joint might have to be replaced or, depending on the type of joint, fused.
+Experienced orthopedic surgeon Dr. Alf Neuhaus can also inject the joint with cortisone, which has an almost immediate effect on the inflammation and therefore the pain.
+Should the joint still be in the early or moderate stage of arthritis, Dr. Alf Neuhaus might then inject it with Hyaluronic acid, which works as a powerful lubricant.
+In case of being the hip joint, these injections are done under X-ray control, using the digital X-ray facility available in Clinica SANDALF.
+In the later stages, when the cartilage cushion is practically gone and you are walking 'bone on bone', the joint might have to be replaced or, depending on the type of joint, fused.
+Dr. Alf Neuhaus would perform this surgery in a nearby private hospital, and he and his team would look after you the whole time of your in- patient stay.

 Prevention is the best option.
 Avoiding repetitive movements especially under additional weight load, avoiding point loading and looking after weight and diet is essential.
-Staying physically fit and adjusting sports activities to the needs of your joints and not to the desire of your competitive mind is the next.
-Adding food supplements could slow down the natural joint degeneration.
-Following these guide lines could help reducing the effect of arthritis, possibly even that much that you might never have to go down the road of artificial joint replacement.
+Dr. Alf Neuhaus always advises to try to stay physically fit and adjust sports activities to the needs of your joints and not to the desire of your competitive mind.
+Adding food supplements like Glucosamine and Chondroitine, both available at Clinica SANDALF, could slow down the natural process of joint degeneration.
+Following these guide lines could help your joints going by reducing the effect of arthritis, possibly even that much that you might never have to go down the road of artificial joint replacement.